-• Develop and practice an evacuation plan and prepare an emergency kit for your family and animals.
-Be sure your plan includes your collections.

-• Discuss your current homeowners insurance coverage with your Account Executive and find out about any applicable Wildfire Protection programs you are eligible to enroll in.
+- Develop and practice an evacuation plan and prepare an emergency kit for your family and pets. - Discuss your current homeowners insurance coverage with your Account Executive and find out about any applicable Wildfire Protection programs you are eligible to enroll in.
 If enrolled and a wildfire threatens your home, your insurance carrier can send a mitigation specialist to your home.
 Some emergency services they can potentially provide include:

-Water Lines: Lay temporary water lines with sprinklers at the perimeter of your home.
+Water Lines: Laying temporary water lines with sprinklers at the perimeter of your home.

-Protective Gel: Spray a US Forest Service approved protective gel on your home and vegetation.
-Consider also installing an automatic deployment system that can spray protective coatings.
+Protective Gel: Spraying a US Forest Service approved protective gel on your home and vegetation.